lrstanley/marill/README.md

      help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --print-urls          Print the list of urls as if they were going to be scanned --debug, -d           Print debugging information to stdout --quiet, -q           Dont't print regular stdout messages --log-file logfile    Log debugging information to logfile --cores n             Use n cores to fetch data (0 being server cores/2) (default: 0) --ignore-http         Ignore http-based URLs during domain search --ignore-https        Ignore https-based URLs during domain search --domain-ignore GLOB  Ignore URLS during domain search that match GLOB
+   --debug, -d           Print debugging information to stdout --quiet, -q           Do not print regular stdout messages --no-color            Do not print with color --log-file logfile    Log debugging information to logfile --cores n             Use n cores to fetch data (0 being server cores/2) (default: 0) --print-urls          Print the list of urls as if they were going to be scanned --ignore-http         Ignore http-based URLs during domain search --ignore-https        Ignore https-based URLs during domain search --domain-ignore GLOB  Ignore URLS during domain search that match GLOB